Veterinary Technician Schools in New Jersey (NJ)

 2

 For animal lovers in the Garden State seeking a fast-tracked veterinary career, there are both accredited schools and many opportunities in New Jersey.
-With 3,390 veterinary technicians and technologists currently employed in New Jersey and a projected national increase of 20 percent between 2021 and 2031, veterinary technicians should find ample opportunity to work with animals (Bureau of Labor Statistics 2022).
+With 3,660 veterinary technicians and technologists currently employed in NJ and a projected national increase of 21 percent between 2022 and 2032, veterinary technicians should find ample opportunity to work with animals (Bureau of Labor Statistics 2024).

 While becoming a licensed veterinarian can require eight years of post-secondary education and additional time in residency, joining an animal healthcare clinic as an entry-level vet tech typically only requires a two-year associate degree.
 Furthermore, in New Jersey (NJ), these professionals are given more clinical independence than vet techs in many other states.
 To illustrate, NJ does not require vet tech professional licensure and offers a more generous scope of practice.

-By comparison, most US states require licensure and detail what vet techs are permitted to do.
+By comparison, most US states require licensure and detail what vet techs can do.

-Although professional licensure is not necessary for NJ vet techs, enhancing one’s career prospects can be advisable.
-The predominant credentialing agency is the New Jersey Veterinary Technicians & Assistants (NJVTA), which provides many resources in addition to vet tech certification, including continuing education (CE) opportunities, professional development events, and networking.
+Although professional licensure is unnecessary for NJ vet techs, enhancing one’s career prospects can be advisable.
+The predominant credentialing agency is the New Jersey Veterinary Technicians & Assistants (NJVTA), which provides many resources besides vet tech certification, including continuing education (CE) opportunities, professional development events, and networking.
 Founded as a non-profit in 1972, NJVTA strives to ensure that its members uphold the Veterinary Technician’s Oath:

 I solemnly dedicate myself to aiding animals and society by providing excellent care and services for animals, by alleviating animal suffering, and by promoting public health.
 I accept my obligations to practice my profession conscientiously and with sensitivity, adhering to the profession’s Code of Ethics, and furthering my knowledge and competence through a commitment to lifelong learning.